Left out of a Will. Contesting a Will.

 If the matter does not settle at mediation the case will be listed for a hearing before a judge.
 In general terms (remembering every case is different) it might take 6 months to get to mediation and 12 months to get to a hearing).

 Between the mediation and the hearing of the matter before a judge there are endless opportunities to settle the matter.
-Only as a last resort should anyone allow and case to go to a hearing (in my opinion).
+Only as a last resort should anyone allow a case to go to a hearing (in our opinion).
 For countless reasons going to a hearing is like going into a casino.
+Frequently, only the lawyers win.

-Each hearing or trial as some people refer is by a single judge who has discretion as to the possible orders he or she can make.
+Each hearing is by a single judge who has discretion as to the possible orders he or she can make.
 You don’t know which judge you are going to get and each judge will have a different view of the case.
-You don’t know how the witnesses are going to present during their cross examination of their earlier written and sworn evidence.
-The size of the estate may longer be as first thought and the circumstances of participants may have changed.
+You don’t know how witnesses are going to 'stand-up' under cross examination of their earlier written and sworn evidence.
+The size of the estate may no longer be as first thought and the circumstances of the participants may have changed.

 Appeal Judges decision.

 At the conclusion a disgruntled team can appeal the judge's decision and that will delay the distribution of the estate until the appeal is decided, which may be another 12 months or more.
-Accordingly, I can guarantee that two experienced teams of lawyers opposing each other will always try their best to settle a claim rather than go to a hearing.
-There would have to be very exceptional circumstances before experienced lawyers would not settle at mediation.
+Accordingly, where possible, two experienced teams of lawyers opposing each other will always try their best to settle a claim rather than go to a hearing.
+There would need to be very exceptional circumstances before experienced lawyers would not settle at mediation.

 Each State has slightly different rules.

 When contesting a will in Australia each State has it own rules.
 The rules are very similar but the subtle differences are important.
-Select a solicitor who is experienced in this field of law in the State where the deceased lived.
+We are experienced in this field of law in NSW, Victoria and Queensland.
+The supreme court in each state is in the capital city.

 Getting a copy of the will.

-Sometimes it is difficult to obtain a copy of a will without the help of a NSW will contest lawyer.
+Sometimes it is difficult to obtain a copy of a will without the help of a lawyer.
 Only certain people are entitled to a copy of the will before probate is granted.
 Those people are usually family members and people named in the will.
-After probate is granted the document is available to the public for a fee.
+After probate is granted the document is available to the general public for a fee payable to to the court.

 Probate of the will is granted to the executor/s named in the will (unless there is a challenge to the actual validity of the will document, for example an alleged fraud, forgery or lack of mental capacity).
 The executor/s is then responsible for the administration of the estate assets and distribution of them in accordance with the will.